matteodefra/csrae/README.md

 The code is implemented in Pytorch, extending the base nn.Module with our custom implementation.

-src
+📂src
-├─ csrae.py # Contains the implementation of the CS autoencoder
+├─ 📄csrae.py # Contains the implementation of the CS autoencoder
-├─ experiment.py # Utility functions for training, validation, testing and sampling
+├─ 📄experiment.py # Utility functions for training, validation, testing and sampling
-├─ main.py # Start point for the experiment
+├─ 📄main.py # Start point for the experiment
-├─ utils.py # Utility functions
+├─ 📄utils.py # Utility functions
-└─ vae.py # Standard VAE implementation for comparison
+└─ 📄vae.py # Standard VAE implementation for comparison

 ## Execution